rocketstation/black-box/README.md

 # Black Box

 Black Box is a lightweight & powerful tool based on [React](https://github.com/facebook/react) & [Fela](https://github.com/rofrischmann/fela).
-It combines behavior, presentation, structure in one place & creates all-in-one components using only JS syntax
+It combines behavior, presentation, structure in one place & creates all-in-one components using only JS syntax.
+It allows you to create custom tags

 ## Installation